canonical/opensearch-operator/docs/how-to/persistent-storage.md

 ConfigurationRepository: Wait for cluster to be available
 ```

-SSH in and fix it:
+SSH into the unit and stop the service:

 ```shell
 juju ssh opensearch/<unit-id>